vrajeshjp/nextbus_rproxy/README.txt

         2. sudo docker run -d -p 80:80 vrajeshjp/nextbus-reverseproxy

   2. Use the IP of instance/machine in browser to test if application in reachable.
-  3. To rest various commands, execute the Tests.sh file.
+  3. To test various commands, execute the Tests.sh file.
 This inturn is executing a client side python script to test the appliaction for various test cases.

 ====================================================
             II.
 Assumptions